binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

              return Regex.IsMatch(target, whiteList);
           }

+          // Warning!
+          // The following code is not pretty, it came from System.Net.WebUtility.

           /// <summary>
           /// Takes a string and returns another with a single layer of
           /// Html entity encoding replaced with it's Html entity literals.
           /// </summary>
           /// <param name="encodedUserInput">
           /// The text to perform the opperation on.
           /// </param>
           /// <param name="numberOfEscapes">
           /// The number of Html entity encodings that were replaced.
           /// </param>
           /// <returns>
           /// The text that's had a single layer of Html entity encoding
           /// replaced with it's Html entity literals.
 	  /// </returns>
           public static string HtmlDecode(
              this string encodedUserInput, ref int numberOfEscapes
           ) {
              const int NotFound = -1;